-This country-specific Q&A provides an overview to Competition Litigation laws and regulations that may occur in Japan.
+This country-specific Q&A provides an overview of Competition Litigation laws and regulations applicable in Japan.

 What types of conduct and causes of action can be relied upon as the basis of a competition damages claim?

 In principle, a party that has suffered damage due to a violation of the Act on Prohibition of Private Monopolization and Maintenance of Fair Trade (so called as the “Antimonopoly Act”) (“AMA”) may file a damages claim against the violating party based on either (1) Article 709 of the Civil Code (“Type A claims”) and/or (2) Article 25 of the AMA (“Type B claims”).
 Both types of claim are based on tort liability.
 The main differences lie in that Type B claims are so-called “follow-on” claims with strict liability (see Question 2) and how the statute of limitations is calculated (see Question 5).